 Canal, woods and ponds in Ploegsteert

-A long stroll across flat land with a nice climb at the end.
+A long stroll across flat countryside with a nice little climb at the end.

-Only two slightly difficult sections, so it's an ideal walk in autumn and winter.
+Only two slightly tricky sections, so an ideal walk in autumn and winter.

 The walk starts on a small road with few houses and therefore little traffic, before crossing Le Bizet via Les Voyettes.

-The route then continues along the canal and the beautiful Pont Bayart bridge, which is reserved for non-motorised traffic, then past a few ponds with facilities for welcoming storks, before ending at the Bois de Ploegsteert.
+We then continue along the Canal and the beautiful Bayart Bridge, reserved for non-motorised traffic, then past a few ponds with facilities for storks, before finishing in the Bois de Ploegsteert.

 Details